IBM/zopeneditor-sample/README.md

   - Expand and collapse sections such as Division Headings, Section Headings, and Variable Group Names in the Outline View.
   - Recognize includes, procedures, loops quickly via the icons located by the various items.
   - Go to a wanted location in the code by clicking that section header in the view.
-  - Searching for identifiers within the outline by pressing `CTRL+SHIFT+O` on Windows, or `CMD+SHIFT+O` on a Mac within the Editor window.
+  - Searching for identifiers within the outline by pressing `Ctrl+Shift+O` (Windows) or `Cmd+Shift+O` (Mac) within the Editor window.

   When you move your cursor over the program, outline nodes are automatically selected.
-To turn on or off the capabilities of this view, click `...` on the upper right corner of Outline view and you can find multiple options to organize your outline view such as `Follow on Cursor`, `Filter by Type`, and `Sort by Name`, `Position and Type`.
 - Code completion

-  When you start typing a command, a selection list of commands and code snippets are displayed automatically or by typing `Ctrl+Space` depending on your preferences settings.
+  When you start typing a command, a selection list of commands and code snippets are displayed automatically or by typing `Ctrl+Space` (Windows and Mac) depending on your preferences settings.

   This feature also works for variable names defined in the program.
 - Cursor hover

   To preview the contents of a copybook, move your mouse cursor over the copybook name in a COPY statement.
-To open the copybook in a separate editor, press `Ctrl+Click`.
+To open the copybook in a separate editor, press `Ctrl+Click` (Windows) or `Cmd+Click` (Mac).

   To see the working storage definition or DCL definition and the parent group of a variable name, move your mouse cursor over to the variable name.